isaqb-org/glossary/README.md

 at [Leanpub (https://leanpub.com/isaqbglossary)](https://leanpub.com/isaqbglossary).

 We also keep our reference translations, currently between English <-> German, these are generated from a JSON document into the markdown book source.
+You can generate these translations by calling `./gradlew run` (on unix or osx) or `.\gradlew.bat run` from the command line in directory `translator`.

 ## Suggestions Welcome